EXCLUSIVE-WHO to consider adding obesity drugs to 'essential' medicines list | Health

 EXCLUSIVE-WHO to consider adding obesity drugs to 'essential' medicines list

-"Obesity is an increasingly important health problem in many countries," said a WHO spokesperson.
-"Medicines for the treatment of obesity are only one aspect of management, of course, and prevention is also crucial."
-The WHO said the expert panel would consider the evidence for liraglutide over the coming months.
-They may also seek a broader evaluation of other types of weight-loss treatments in the future.
+He said there were still issues around the cost of liraglutide as well as the fact that it had not been in use long enough which may make inclusion on the list unlikely, but it was up to the expert committee to review the evidence and decide.
+"At the same time, WHO is looking at the use of drugs to reduce weight ... in the context of a systematic review for guidelines for children and adolescents," he said.

 Over 650 million adults worldwide are obese, more than triple the rate in 1975, and roughly another 1.3 billion are overweight, according to the WHO.
-The majority – 70% - live in low- and middle-income countries.
+The majority of obese and overweight people – 70% - live in low- and middle-income countries.
 EXPANDING ACCESS

 Including obesity drugs among the WHO's essential medicines could have great significance for that population.
 Experts say that adding HIV drugs to the list in 2002 helped to make them much more widely available to AIDS patients in poorer countries.
 "At present, there are no medications included in the (list) that specifically target weight loss for the ongoing global burden of obesity," wrote U.S. researcher Dr. Sanjana Garimella from Yale New Haven Health, Dr. Sandeep Kishore from the University of California, San Francisco, and colleagues to the WHO in requesting the addition.
 They did not respond to Reuters requests for comment.